G-WOLF9527/Webshop/README.md

 But I rly want to share this too, because I start with this.

 Later I will rewrite this project in another version, but I don't refactor it.

+And yeah...
+I realized when I coding I have to use comments... much more comments.